 - Limited Clinical Utility of Follow-up Blood Cultures in Patients with Streptococcal Bacteremia: An Opportunity for Blood Culture Stewardship

+Our curriculum is deeply rooted in foundational experiences within infectious diseases with many unique opportunities to experience a wide range of specialty areas.
 Every year our curriculum is customized to the interests and needs of the resident.
 The program director and preceptors will work with the resident to optimize and adjust the program and learning experiences.
-Below is a sample of learning experiences available to the PGY2 Infectious Diseases resident (subject to change).
+Please refer to our manual for more information on learning experiences.